swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 This focus of this pitch is the structural properties of capture types and how regular expression patterns compose to form new capture types.
-The semantics of string matching, its effect on the capture types (i.e. `UnicodeScalarView` or `Substring`), the result builder syntax, or the literal syntax will be discussed in future pitches.
+The semantics of string matching, its effect on the capture types (i.e.
+`UnicodeScalarView.SubSequence` or `Substring`), the result builder syntax, or the literal syntax will be discussed in future pitches.

 For background on Declarative String Processing, see related topics:
 - [Declarative String Processing Overview](https://forums.swift.org/t/declarative-string-processing-overview/52459)